B5Happy/FT-Coffe/Readme.md

 # FT-Coffee

-FT-Coffee is a supply chain DApp, that manage user permissions and track a product’s authenticity.
+FT-Coffee is a supply chain DApp, that demonstrates a Coffee Supply Chain flow between a farmer to consumer.
+A farmer can add items to the inventory system stored in the blockchain for each step like harvest, pack...
+A distributor can buy those item to the farmer.Then a retailer can receive it.
+After that a consumer can purchase such items from the retailer.
+Additionally anyone can track the recorde of the item.

 ## Preparation